What stands out as eccentricity

 do not rush, you must never rush your

-your potential, because that plateau will
+potential, because that plateau will be

-be there, I swear it will, or it’ll be a goal
+there, I swear it will, or it’ll be a goal

 until you’re gonzo at least.
 But, oh